 Toyota purchases materials, supplies and services, among others, from numerous suppliers throughout the world in the ordinary course of business, including Toyota's associates and joint ventures accounted for by the equity method and those firms with which certain members of Toyota's board of directors are affiliated.
-Toyota purchased materials, supplies and services, among others, from these associates and joint ventures in the amount of \$9,951.5 billion in fiscal 2023.
+Toyota purchased materials, supplies and services, among others, from these associates and joint ventures in the amount of ¥12,501.8 billion in fiscal 2024.
 Toyota also sells its products and services, among others, to Toyota's associates and joint ventures accounted for by the equity method and firms with which certain members of Toyota's board of directors are affiliated.
-Toyota sold products and services, among others, to Toyota's associates and joint ventures accounted for by the equity method and firms with which certain members of Toyota's board of directors are affiliated.
-Toyota sold products and services, among others, to these associates and joint ventures entities in the amount of \$3,544.2 billion in fiscal 2023.
+Toyota sold products and services, among others, to these associates and joint ventures in the amount of ¥3,799.2 billion in fiscal 2024.
 See note 32 of Toyota's consolidated financial statements for additional information regarding Toyota's investments in and transactions with associates and joint ventures.